fstamour/breeze/README.md

 	(breeze.documentation::generate-documentation)

-Or from the command line, with nix:
+Or from the command line:

-	./doc.nix
+	./scripts/doc.sh

 With either method, the documentation is generated into to `docs/` folder.